FlyingGiraffe/vidax/README.md

 ## 🙏 Acknowledgments

-This project was supported by the [Google Cloud TPU Research Cloud (TRC) program](https://sites.research.google/trc/about/).
+This project is supported by the Google [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/) program.